-- Expanding data collection to capture information on neurodiversity, data on sex and gender identity and socio-economic background. - Articulating a position on gender reassignment and religion/belief, building on the Equality Act and based on legal advice provided to the Arts Council following Forstater v CGD Europe.
-This case broadened understandings of protections for belief under the Equality Act. - Reviewing and making changes to recruitment processes with a focus on improving guidance for applicants. - Publishing sex and ethnicity pay data including gap analysis and actions taken to address disparities. - Disseminating a range of staff communications which raise awareness about a wide variety of topics relating to EDI, including gender equality, collection of socioeconomic data, Black History Month, and burnout.
-For example, Figure 7 provides an extract that describes the rationale for the collection of socio-economic data.
+- Introducing InChorus an anonymous reporting platform to allow staff colleagues to report any incident of noninclusive and inclusive behaviour experience at the Arts Council. - Expanding data collection to capture information on neurodiversity, data on sex and gender identity and socioeconomic background. - Articulating a position on gender reassignment and religion/belief, building on the Equality Act and based on legal advice provided to the Arts Council following Forstater v CGD Europe.
+This case broadened understandings of protections for belief under the Equality Act. - Reviewing and making changes to recruitment processes with a focus on improving guidance for applicants. - Publishing sex and ethnicity pay data including gap analysis and actions taken to address disparities. - Disseminating a range of staff communications which raise awareness about a wide variety of topics relating to EDI, including gender equality, collection of socio-economic data, Black History Month, and burnout.
+For example, Figure 5 provides an extract that describes the rationale for the collection of socio-economic data.